qlik-oss/sense-installer/README.md

 Packaging of Qlik Sense on Kubernetes is done through a [Porter](https://porter.sh/) definition in the [Qlik Sense on Kubernetes configuration repository](https://github.com/qlik-oss/qliksense-k8s/blob/master/porter.yaml), the resulting bundle published on DockerHub as a [Cloud Natvie Application Bundle](https://cnab.io/) called [qliksense-cnab-bundle](https://hub.docker.com/r/qlik/qliksense-cnab-bundle)

-To start, clone (https://github.com/qlik-oss/qliksense-k8s)[https://github.com/qlik-oss/qliksense-k8s] and modify the repo as desired, once finished make sure to be in the `qliksense-k8s` directory from where the porter bundle can be built:
+To start, clone (https://github.com/qlik-oss/qliksense-k8s)[https://github.com/qlik-oss/qliksense-k8s] and modify the repo as desired, once finished make sure to be in the `qliksense-k8s` directory from which the porter bundle can be built:
 - `porter build`

 Once built, all of the `porter` command that were used with `--tag` can be now be used without this flag provided that porter is executed with the `qliksense-k8s` directory. `porter` will automatically use the qliksense-k8s (and the porter.yaml) in the current directory.